serradura/type_validator/README.md

 ## Usage

-Use one or all of the type validations into your models/classes:
+Use any of the type validations below into your models/classes:

 **[Object#instance_of?](https://ruby-doc.org/core-2.6.4/Object.html#method-i-instance_of-3F)**